ahmeterdem1/Vector/README.md

 Returns the reshaped matrix/vector.
 If the return is a matrix, makes a call to the vectors reshape.

+### _Vectorgebra.Matrix_.eigenvalue(resolution: int)

+Calculates the eigenvalues of self and returns a list of them.
+This function cannot calculate complex valued eigenvalues.
+So if there are any, there will be incorrect numbers in the returned list instead of the complex ones.

+The underlying algorithm is QR decomposition and iteration.
+Resolution is the number of iterations.
+Default is 10.

+### _Vectorgebra.Matrix_.qr()

+Applies QR decomposition to self and returns the tuple (Q, R).
+The algorithm just uses .spanify() from Vector class.
+If the columns of self do not consist of independent vectors, returns matrices of zeroes for both Q and R. This is to prevent type errors that may have otherwise risen from written code.

+### _Vectorgebra.Matrix_.trace()

+Returns the trace of self.

+### _Vectorgebra.Matrix_.diagonals()

+Returns the list of diagonals.

+### _Vectorgebra.Matrix_.diagonal_mul()

+Returns the multiplication of diagonals.

 <hr>

 ## Constants